 - Harrington Raceway – The Poker Room at Harrington Casino & Raceway offers a wide variety of poker variants on request at 10 tables.
 There are regular tournaments and promotions.

-History of online poker in Delaware
+History of real money online poker in Delaware

 Despite being the second-smallest state in the US, and the sixth-least populated, Delaware is somewhat of a pioneer state when it comes to online gambling.

 After the state’s General Assembly passed it, the Delaware Senate voted 14-6-1 in favor of it without making any amendments.
 Then, Markell signed the Delaware Gaming Competitiveness Act of 2012 into law on Thursday, June 28, 2012.
 Delaware became the first state in the US to legalize online gambling.

 Of course, online casinos and poker rooms didn’t open up overnight.

 The law essentially authorized the Delaware Lottery to issue online casino and poker licenses to the three existing racetrack and casino properties in the state:

 It also authorized the lottery to seek out an online gambling software provider to run things.
 A request for proposals was issued near the end of 2012.
 In May 2014 the state selected a joint bid by 888 Holdings, Scientific Games Corporation, and Williams Interactive LLC to provide the Delaware Park, Dover Downs and Harrington Raceway with Internet gambling services.